Thinking of investing in solar panels?

 Solar panels are normally fixed at the angle of the roof.
 Mounting frames can be purchased to adjust the panels to the best angle for the sun.
 However, in some instances, the cost of these frames may outweigh the added benefit they bring.
-Talk to a solar expert about the best option (which could include more panels), or experiment with our solar calculator.
+Talk to a solar expert about the best option (which could include more panels).

 Solar PV panels are suitable for both rural and urban conditions.
 Panels are usually installed on roofs, but can also be placed on facades, conservatory roofs, sun shades, garages or specially built stands on the ground.

 New Zealand’s electricity system is highly renewable and this affects the impact that solar has on greenhouse gas emissions.
 A Concept Consulting report that investigated solar in New Zealand found: